raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 instruct a client to close a connection because the server can only send EDNS(0) options in responses to queries that contained EDNS(0) options.

 This document defines a new DNS Stateful Operation OPCODE used to carry operations within persistent stateful connections, expressed using type-length-value (TLV) syntax, and defines an initial set of TLVs including ones used to manage session timeouts and termination.

+It should be noted that the message format for DNS Stateful Operations (see {{format}}) differs from the traditional DNS packet format used for standard queries and responses.
+The standard twelve-octet header is used, but the four count fields (QDCOUNT, ANCOUNT, NSCOUNT, ARCOUNT) are set to zero and their corresponding sections are not present.
+The actual data pertaining to DNS Stateful Operations (expressed in TLV format) is appended to the end of the DNS message header.
+When displayed using packet analyzer tools that have not been updated to recognize the DNS Stateful Operations format, this will result in the Stateful Operations data being displayed as unknown additional data after the end of the DNS message.
+It is likely that future updates to these tools will add the ability to recognize, decode, and display the Stateful Operations data.

 This new format has distinct advantages over an RR-based format because it is more explicit and more compact.
 Each TLV definition is specific to the use case, and as a result contains no redundant or overloaded fields.
 Importantly, it completely avoids conflating DNS Stateful Operations in anyway with normal DNS operations or with existing EDNS(0) based functionality.
 A goal of this approach is to avoid the operational issues that have befallen EDNS(0), particularly relating to middle-box behaviour.

 With EDNS(0), multiple options may be packed into a single OPT pseudo-RR, and there is no generalized mechanism for a client to be able to tell